 Applications for summer housing in the Polemanakos Dormitory are available from the Director of Housing and must be submitted by April 1.
 Generally, priority for summer housing placement is given to students who plan to stay on campus for the longest period of time and who have the highest class standing.
-Students desiring to stay on campus for the summer must be in good financial standing with the School.
-Monthly rates will be assessed @ $400 per month.
+Students desiring to stay on campus for the summer must be in good financial standing with the school.
+Monthly rates will be assessed at $400 per month.

 Improvements to Rooms

 Students who desire to make improvements to their residence must receive written approval from the Director of Housing.
 Any permanent improvement made to HCHC-owned property becomes the property of HCHC.

 Because potential harm to students and damage to campus housing could occur, sporting activities are prohibited inside campus housing buildings.
 This includes wrestling, biking, rollerblading, skateboarding, water fights, any type of ball games, etc. Students who damage campus housing in any way, even accidentally, will be expected to pay for the cost of repairs, and may be subject to additional fines.